 There’s more to financial planning than asset allocation, tax-loss harvesting, and the more tactical aspects of investing.

 Wealthfront has tried to address this with their financial planning tools, which focus on homeownership, retirement, travel (sabbatical type travel), and college.

-But there's something about sitting down with someone and talking through your future plans and capturing the whole piece.
+But there’s something about sitting down with someone and talking through your future plans and capturing the whole piece.
 This is not something a robo-advisor would be able to do with algorithms.
-While this is totally fine when you're early in your investing career, when your goals are very clearcut – I want to buy a house at age X, I want to retire at age Y, etc.
+This is fine when you’re early in your investing career when your goals are very clear-cut – I want to buy a house at age X, I want to retire at age Y, etc.

 Plus, there’s value in being able to talk to a human being about your finances.

 I think robo-advisors are a great innovation.
 They’ve helped a lot of people save a lot of money and invest it in a very intelligent way.

 They’re also very inexpensive for the service they provide, with fees around 0.25%, and that’s far less than what actively managed mutual funds charge (~1%).

 If you’re new to investing, they’re worth a look.
 If you’re more of a DIY-type of person, I think you’re better off investing the time to read some good investing books and going the index fund route, as long as it doesn’t keep you on the sidelines for too long.

 Here are the robo-advisor reviews on Wallet Hacks: